Veirs Mill Road Line: 2010-2015

+2016-2025

-On June 26, 2016, as part of a plot program, customers traveling southbound on Q Line buses will be able to transfer to Red Line trains at Wheaton station or Forest Glen station and continue southbound to Silver Spring station free of charge using their SmarTrip card.
+On June 26, 2016, as part of a pilot program, customers traveling southbound on Q Line buses were able to transfer to Red Line trains at Wheaton station or Forest Glen station and continue southbound to Silver Spring station free of charge using their SmarTrip card.
 The same thing applies to Northbound service.
 However, customers choosing the northbound will be charged the regular fare, but will receive a credit for the free Red Line trip applied to their card within three days.
 The free Red Line trip only applies to customers boarding the Red Line at Silver Spring or Forest Glen stations who then transfer to the Q Line buses at Wheaton northbound and Forest Glen and Silver Spring stations Southbound.
 Customers traveling outside this area on the Red Line will be charged the regular rail fare.

 During WMATA's FY2021 budget year, WMATA proposed to eliminate service between Rockville station and Shady Grove station with all routes terminating at Rockville station and consolidated into route Q4.
 This was because service is duplicate to both Red Line and Ride On and would cut costs terminating the line at Rockville.
 According to performance measures, 1,539 weekday riders (24%) would be required to transfer, 861 Saturday riders (18%) would be required to transfer, and 626 Sunday riders (18%) would be required to transfer.

 Montgomery County residents expressed concerns over the proposed changes.
 Many residents voiced their concerns of the proposed changes on economic impacts and proposed loss of service.
 Members of the Montgomery County Council and state delegation sent a letter to WMATA Chairman Paul Smedberg quoting;

 The Metrobus routes currently recommended for service reductions, including the Q, J, L and Z bus lines, provide transportation for many of our most transit-dependent residents," the lawmakers wrote.
 "Service reductions will disproportionately affect students commuting to Montgomery College, seniors running daily errands and service workers accessing jobs.
 Roughly 65,000 Montgomery riders use Metrobus on a daily basis, and for many these bus routes are their only source of transportation.